Run for Something: A strategic plan

 LEGAL ENTITIES & DEFINITIONS

-Run for Something was formed in December 2016 and will be a socially responsible benefits corporation overseeing an alliance of a 501(c)4 and state-affiliated PACs to support the candidates directly.
+Run for Something was formed in December 2016 with a 501(c)4 and a 527 and will be setting up state-affiliated PACs to support the candidates directly.

 In the next six weeks, we will be setting up an alliance of state PACs for the states in which we have candidates.
 Those PACs will be explicitly partisan.